Key Takeaways

 Your timeline

 Step 1: Generate your risk assessment and AML/CTF program.
-You can do this for free with AMLTranche — no credit card required.
-It takes about 15 minutes and produces a tailored program PDF.
+Book a demo with AMLTranche to see how it works — it takes about 15 minutes and produces a tailored program PDF.

 Step 2: Review the AUSTRAC starter kit and the Before You Start guidance for additional guidance specific to your sector.

-Step 3: Set up your CDD workflows and ensure you can handle CDD on both parties efficiently.
+Step 3: Set up your CDD workflows and ensure you can handle CDD on all client entity types efficiently.
+If you work with property developers, understand how AML requirements differ between developers and agents.
 Test your process with a sample transaction before July.

 Get a free compliance checklist for your business: